jacobkrol/jacobkrol.github.io/README.md

 ```
 </details>

-And after I read that older version of Internet Explorer would struggle with `display: table` I learned `flex-box` inside-out and even learned the importance of pre-fixes.
+And after I read that older version of Internet Explorer would struggle with `display: table` I learned `flex-box` inside-out and even learned the importance of prefixes.

 <details><summary>Example from my stylesheet</summary>